Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Introduction

 \section{Introduction}

-Artificial intelligence has enabled significant advancements in accessible technologies across various domains \citep{hossain2023edgcon, pereira2025enhancing, pantera2025feel}.
-In particular, there is a growing demand for solutions that support individuals with partial or total hearing loss, a population estimated at \(1.57\) billion in 2019, and projected to reach \(2.45\) billion worldwide by 2050 \citep{guo2024, nieman2024}.

-In this context, several works have addressed sentence-level (continuous) \citep{wang2025continuous, hu2023continuous} and word-level (isolated) \citep{alves2024enhancing, kumari2024isolated} recognition of Sign Language (SL) from video sequences.
-In the latter, which is the focus of our investigation, the objective is to identify the sign (``word'') performed by an individual (signer) recorded in front of a camera, assuming that a single sign is performed.
-This application is particularly helpful for self-paced SL training platforms \citep{starner2024popsign}, visual keyword search for SL \citep{tamer2020keyword}, dictionary lookup by example \citep{bohacek2023sign}, as well as query-by-example sign spotting to locate occurrences in continuous videos \citep{varol2022scaling, vazquez2022eccv}, and cross-modal retrieval to search sign videos from free-form text \citep{duarte2022sign}.
+Artificial intelligence has enabled significant advancements in accessible technologies across various domains, in particular, to support individuals with partial or total hearing loss: a population estimated at \(1.57\) billion in 2019, and projected to reach \(2.45\) billion worldwide by 2050 \cite{guo2024}.
+The literature has addressed sentence-level (continuous) \cite{hu2023continuous} and word-level (isolated) \cite{alves2024enhancing} recognition of Sign Language (SL) from video sequences.
+In the latter, the focus of this work, the goal is to identify a single sign (``word'') performed by an individual (signer) recorded in front of a camera.
+This application is particularly helpful for self-paced SL training platforms \cite{starner2024popsign}, visual keyword search for SL \cite{tamer2020keyword}, dictionary lookup by example \cite{bohacek2023sign}, as well as query-by-example sign spotting to locate occurrences in continuous videos \cite{varol2022scaling}, and cross-modal retrieval to search videos from free-form text \cite{duarte2022sign}.

-Most works addressing Isolated Sign Language Recognition (ISLR) from video sequences leverage deep neural networks, such as 2- and 3-D Convolutional Neural Networks (CNNs) \citep{alves2024enhancing,de2023automatic}, Gated Recurrent Units (GRUs) \citep{shen2024stepnet}, Long Short-term Memory (LSTM) networks \citep{aly2020deeparslr,rastgoo2021hand}, and Transformers \citep{erturk2025tslformer, bohavcek2022sign, pu2024siformer}.
-Promising results have been achieved by combining multiple modalities.
-For instance, \cite{rastgoo2021hand} employed a 2-D CNN to extract four types of spatial features: global frame features, local hand features, optical flow, and hand-pose features.
-These features were fused with depth maps generated by Microsoft Kinect, and subsequently fed into an LSTM for temporal processing.